emilyselwood/RaspberryTelescope/README.md

 * k=[setting name] this is the name of the setting you want to update.
 * v=[new value] this is the new value for the setting you want to update.

-The /image service takes a single query parameter:
-* n=[image name]
+The /image service is restful so that browsers can cache the images returned.
+Quite simple the next bit of the path after the /image/ is the file name.